Query Age of Information: Freshness in Pull-Based Communication

 \section{Introduction}

 Over the past few years, the concept of information freshness has received a significant attention in relation to cyber-physical systems that rely on communication of various updates in real time.
-This has led to the introduction of \emph{\gls{aoi}}~\cite{kosta2017age} as a measure that reflects the freshness at the receiver with respect to the sender, and denotes the difference between the current time and the time when the most recently received update was generated at the sender.
+This has led to the introduction of \emph{\gls{aoi}}~\cite{kosta2017age} as a measure that reflects the freshness at the receiver, and denotes the difference between the current time and the time when the most recently received update was generated at the sender.